Breathe In. Breathe Out.: Promotion

 According to Duff, she was disappointed that she never got a chance to "properly promote" the singles "Chasing the Sun" and "All About You", but that their releases gave her "a little taste of it again" after "being out of the music game for seven years".
-"It's just a balancing act of trying to have two careers that take up a lot of my time.
-And also being a mom – the most important one for me", Duff said.

-During the week of Breathe In.
-Breathe Out.s release, Duff made appearances on Good Morning America, Live! with Kelly and Michael and The View.
-On June 16, 2015, Duff conducted a Q&A on Twitter through iHeartRadio's account answering fans' questions about her music and touring.
-One of the questions asked Duff if she would be going on tour to which she replied, "I don't have any dates set, it will have to be after I film the 2nd season of the show!"
-Duff was scheduled to perform at a number of events in 2015, however, many of these were cancelled.
-Duff had cancelled a scheduled performance in the Macy's Thanksgiving Parade the year before.
+During the week of the album's release, the singer made several appearances on Good Morning America, Live! with Kelly and Michael and The View.
+In 2015, she was scheduled to perform at a number of events, however, many of them were cancelled, along with a scheduled performance in the Macy's Thanksgiving Day Parade.

-Duff released two videos on her official Vevo page in the two months following the album's release.
-The first of these was an acoustic performance of the track "Tattoo", released on June 18.
-The performance was recorded live in her backyard.
-The following month, she released a montage music video for the track "My Kind".
+Duff released two videos at her official Vevo page, in the two months following the album's release.
+The first was an acoustic performance of "Tattoo", released on June 18 and recorded live in her backyard.
+The following month, she released a montage music video for "My Kind".
 It documents her rehearsals for the choreography of "Sparks".
 Initially speculated as the album's next single, it was debunked by her manager on Twitter.

-Duff revealed in an interview with E!
-News in January 2016 that she will not be touring for the album and she reaffirmed it in an interview for AOL Build.
+Duff told E! during January 2016 that she would not be touring for the album.

 Singles

 Duff found the process of choosing her "comeback" single to be "really tough".
 According to Duff, it was a close tie between "All About You", "Chasing the Sun", and "Tattoo".
-"Chasing the Sun" was eventually selected and was released via digital download in the United States on July 29, 2014.

-Less than a month after the release of "Chasing the Sun", Duff announced that she would release another single, "All About You".
-In the United States, it was released via digital download on August 12 and was sent to contemporary hit radio on August 26.
-These singles were only included as bonus tracks on the Japanese and Fanjoy editions of the album, following Duff's decision to take the album in a dance-oriented direction.
+"Chasing the Sun" was eventually selected, being released as digital download in the United States on July 29, 2014.
+Less than a month after of its release, Duff announced that she would release a next single, "All About You".
+In the United States, it was digitally released on August 12, and was sent to contemporary hit radio on August 26.
+They are only included in the Japanese and Fanjoy editions of the album, as the bonus tracks.

-On April 7, 2015, Duff released "Sparks" as the first official single from the album.
-Originally, Duff released a video for the single on May 14 that featured her dancing while simultaneously chronicling her experiences on Tinder dates.
+On April 7, 2015, Duff released "Sparks" as the lead single from the album.
+Originally, Duff released a video for it on May 14 that featured her dancing while simultaneously chronicling her experiences on Tinder dates.
 On May 28, a "fan-demanded version" of the video was released in which the Tinder portions were cut.